prestodb/tempto/README.md

 ```

 * The framework will print on your console whether a test passed or failed.
 A more detailed report
-is available at `test-framework/test-framework-core-build-reports/html/index.html`.
+is available at `tempto/tempto-core-build-reports/html/index.html`.
 Note that
-one test (`com.teradata.test.examples.SimpleQueryTest.failingTest`) is made to fail on purpose.
+one test (`com.teradata.tempto.examples.SimpleQueryTest.failingTest`) is made to fail on purpose.

 ## Configuration

 The test execution environment is configured via a hierarchical YAML file.
 The YAML file
-is loaded from the classpath and it must be named `test-configuration.yaml`.
+is loaded from the classpath and it must be named `tempto-configuration.yaml`.
-If `test-configuration-local.yaml` file is present on classpath it will be also loaded and will
+If `tempto-configuration-local.yaml` file is present on classpath it will be also loaded and will
-overwrite settings defined in `test-configuration.yaml` file.
+overwrite settings defined in `tempto-configuration.yaml` file.

 Configuration files locations can be overidden by using following java system properties:

- * `test.configuration` - for overriding global configuration file location
+ * `tempto.configuration` - for overriding global configuration file location

- * `test.configuration.local` - for overriding local configuration file location
+ * `tempto.configuration.local` - for overriding local configuration file location

 ```
- java ... -Dtest.configuration=classpath:my_configuration.yaml \
+ java ... -Dtempto.configuration=classpath:my_configuration.yaml \
-          -Dtest.configuration.local=file:/tmp/my_local_configuration.yaml
+          -Dtempto.configuration.local=file:/tmp/my_local_configuration.yaml
 ```

 If you start tests using helper `product-test` script you can use
-`--test-configuration` and `--test-configuration-local` options to override
+`--tempto-configuration` and `--tempto-configuration-local` options to override
 configuration files.

 The file